Ethical Investment and Banking

 1. Apply to the full scope of institution’s investments or be integrated within any other investment policy

-2. Be clearly signed off at a senior level
+2. Be clearly signed off at the senior level of the university

 3. Contain evidence that it has been updated/reviewed within the last 5 years